grahamcarlyle/dojo-scalajs-intro/README.md

 * Change the `onClick` method to set the contents of the div with the calculated primes
 * register the `onClick` method as a click handler for the button using jQuery

+## Further steps?

+* Add a select for choosing either primes or fibonacci numbers
+* Use the select state to choose which sequence to update the web page with